navidJadid/openease_frontend_development/README.md

 <sub>**Side Note:** Though not needed in any way for the development of the web server, if you want to download episodic memory data, you can do so as shown [here](http://www.knowrob.org/doc/docker#setting_up_experiment_logs).
 But be wary that around 40GB of disk space is needed for all episodic memory data.</sub>

 <sub>**Side Note:** For the following it is not possible to use the integrated Docker-functionalities of JetBrain IDEs (at least on Linux).
 This is due to the IDE not loading the environment variables which we define in `.bashrc`.
-Thus the `docker-compose` build will throw an error, because he cannot the access those environment variables.
+Thus the `docker-compose` build will throw an error, because it cannot the access those environment variables.
  If you want to use the JetBrains IDE Docker-functionalities, the work around is to start the IDE from the command line which will cause it to have all the environment variables defined in `.bashrc`.
 For convenience you can setup an alias for the IDE.</sub>

 Now to build and start the project (in detached mode mind you) run the following command in the root directory of the project: